arrebarritra/DD2360HT23/hw_3/report.md

     To reduce contention in global memory I didn't perform the atomic add if a bin is empty.
 Even though it leads to branching it reduced the histogram kernel execution time.

     Given that the shared histogram kernel was not performing better than the global one, I wanted to test whether it could be due to the GPU architecture.
-Therefore I tested it on both my machine with a GTX 1070 and in Google Colab with the Tesal T4, using an input length of `2^28 = 268435456`.
+Therefore I tested it on both my machine with a GTX 1070 and in Google Colab with the Tesla T4, using an input length of `2^28 = 268435456`.
 I measured the time taken by the histogram kernel in ms:

     |        | GTX 1070  | Tesla T4  |
     |--------|-----------|-----------|